-We have two operating segments, which are also reporting segments.
-These reporting segments are Marketing and Distribution and International Farming.
-Our Marketing and Distribution reporting segment primarily sources fruit from growers and then distributes the fruit through our global distribution network.
-Our International Farming segment owns and operates orchards from which substantially all fruit produced is sold to our Marketing and Distribution segment.
-The segment's farming activities range from cultivating early-stage plantings to harvesting from mature trees.
-The segment also earns service revenues for packing and processing for producers of other crops during the avocado off-harvest season.
-The International Farming segment is principally located in Peru, with smaller operations emerging in other areas of Latin America.
+- Marketing and Distribution.
+Our Marketing and Distribution reportable segment sources fruit from growers and then distributes the fruit through our global distribution network. - International Farming.
+International Farming owns and operates orchards from which substantially all fruit produced is sold to our Marketing and Distribution segment.
+Its farming activities range from cultivating early-stage plantings to harvesting from mature trees, and it also earns service revenues for packing and processing for our Blueberries segment, as well as for third-party producers of other crops during the avocado off-harvest season.
+Operations are principally located in Peru, with smaller operations emerging in other areas of Latin America. - Blueberries.
+The new Blueberries segment represents the results of Moruga, subsequent to its consolidation on May 1, 2022.
+Moruga's farming activities include cultivating early-stage blueberry plantings and harvesting mature bushes.
+Substantially all of blueberries produced are sold to a single distributor under an exclusive marketing agreement.